To all CC Hackney members, friends and associates - have a cool Christmas 2020 HNY 2021!

 Italian Youth Trip the road to Liguria

-"Part time employed on a two year contract, my brief was to develop cycle sport young people in Hackney for the boroughs education authority The Learning Trust.
+"Part time employed on a two year contract, my brief was to develop cycle sport for young people in Hackney for the boroughs education authority; The Learning Trust.
 During this time I organised and fundraised for a youth development trip to Osiglia, Liguria in Italy for 4th-7th September 2009.
 Liguria is the home area of Joseph Alberti, our assistant coach at the time.
 The group learned a lot during this visit, it put a lot into Tao and the others, not least the passion of cycling and racing in Italy.

 CC Hackney members on the trip were; Clem Berrill, Kyroah Pang, Alex Peters and Tao Geoghegan Hart, along with staff Joseph Alberti and lead Keir Apperley